diggerwoo/libocli/doc/Quick Start Guide.md

 Author: Digger Wu (digger.wu@linkbroad.com)

-Libocli itself does not implement the terminal line editing functions, it depends on GNU readline which has rich features including: Emacs keys, TAB  for auto completion, double TABs for next help list, ARROW UP/DOWN for history, etc.
+Libocli itself does not implement the terminal line editing functions, it depends on GNU readline which has rich features including: Emacs editing keys, TAB to auto completion, double TABs to get all possible next words, UP/DOWN to scroll through the history, etc.

 Libocli is actually an add-on which encapsulates GNU Readline to provide command lexcial parsing, syntax parsing and callback excecution.
 By utilizing Libocli, develpers need only to focus on command syntax design, and callback implementation.